Salmon requires less time to cook than most meats, so it’s a great choice for a quick dinner. And it’s easy to tell when it’s done.

 What if it's been frozen?

-Your method of checking for doneness is the same.
+If the fish has been frozen and you are wondering how to tell if salmon is done, our method of checking for doneness is the same.
 But fish that are caught quickly, and are bled, gutted and flash-frozen soon afterwards (as are all of Popsie Fish Company’s sockeye salmon), are sushi-safe to eat even when raw.
 Therefore, you do not need to cook your salmon to any particular temperature for safety reasons.
 It is safe even when completely raw.
 Cooking time and temperature are thus largely a matter of personal preference.

 Most recipes call for thawing your salmon before cooking, but you can cook it frozen, as well.
 In either case, your method of testing for doneness will be the same.